garfix/richard-readthedocs/docs/source/introduction/model.md

 __relations__ are connections between entities: borders, is_behind, is_taller.
 Relations take 2 or more entity arguments.
 They provide the meaning of verbs and relational expressions.

 __attributes__ express the special has-a relationship that exists between an entity and some characteristic: parent-of, capital-of, size-of, location-of.
 It take exactly two arguments.
-The first is the attribute value, the second the entity instance.
+The first we call the `value`, the second the `object`.
 They provide the meaning of propositional phrases.

 __modifiers__ restrict the range of entities: red, european, big.
 They are the meaning of adjectives.